<< BACK to OUR BELIEFS Page

 We see here the added description of sending messengers as confirmation of the Sanhedrin's findings at the time the trumpets were blown each month.

 The start of the year (the month of Aviv) was also determined by the Sanhedrin.
-In fact, they're determination of years based on the barley crops were just one of several variables that would be considered before declaring the moon of Aviv.
-Arthur Spier, the rabbinical calendar authority, also explains further in his book[44]:
+In fact, their determination of years based on the barley crops were just one of several variables that would be considered before declaring the moon of Aviv.
+Arthur Spier, the rabbinical calendar authority, also explains further in his book [44]:

-Another piece of evidence that proves observation was used over mathematics within Jewish history is today's tradition of keeping Rosh Hashanah (the Day of Trumpets) for two days instead of one.
+Another piece of evidence that proves observation was used over mathematics within Jewish history is today's tradition of keeping Rosh Hashanah (the Day of Trumpets) for two days instead of one for those living in the diaspora, or for those outside of what is considered Eretz Yisrael[83].
+This is referred to as Yom Tov Sheni, and it also applies to other Holy Day celebrations throughout the year.
 Due to the Sanhedrin's crude timing of allowing for witnesses to come forward and report their observations to the court, it was possible that the people would be unclear whether the evening of the 29th, prior to the Day of Trumpets, was actually the Rosh Hashanah Festival day or simply the 30th day of the prior new moon crescent.
 The Day of Trumpets is the only annual Festival commanded by Yehovah to take place on the first day of the New Moon (considered the first of the secular year by Jews today) and is, therefore, intricately tied with the Sanhedrin traditions that were performed every month.
 Author N.S.
-Gill explains the origin of this double-observance tradition in an article titled Secular vs. Religious New Year[39]:
+Gill explains the origin of this double-observance tradition in an article titled Secular vs. Religious New Year [39]:

 This Encyclopedia article continues:

-Due to this Sanhedrin rule, many modern Jews who are now considered in exile (outside of Israel - or the Diaspora) continue to observe two days for the beginning of every new month (after the 29th & 30th day) just in case either is found to be the new moon in the Holy Land - this tradition is called Yom Tov Sheni today.
+Due to this Sanhedrin rule, many modern Jews who are now considered in exile (outside of Israel - or the Diaspora) continue to observe two days for the beginning of every new month (after the 29th & 30th day) just in case either is found to be the new moon in the Holy Land - this tradition is called Yom Tov Sheni today, and is also kept for most of the High Holy Days (except Atonement).
 However, this tradition of observing two days for the Day of Trumpets (or the New Moon) is strictly man-made.
-Obviously, we are not instructed to observe two days for the Day of Trumpets in the Bible; however, we do see a Biblical assembly that gathers together at the expected New Moon in order to be in unison and hear the trumpets sound when the new moon crescent appears.
-We can see, then, that on the Day of Trumpets this same assembly, patiently looking for the sign in the heavens, must be prepared to keep either day holy as the Day of Trumpets rather than requiring it to be observed for two consecutive days.
+Obviously, we are not instructed to observe two days for the Day of Trumpets in the Bible; however, we do see a Biblical assembly that gathers at the expected New Moon to be in unison and hear the trumpets sound when the new moon crescent appears.
+We can see then that on the Day of Trumpets, this same assembly, patiently looking for the sign in the heavens, must be prepared to keep either day holy as being the Day of Trumpets.
+Not that it should be observed for two consecutive days.

 We saw how this was laid out in the example of David in II Samuel 20 when we discussed Biblical Months.
-David planned around two evening meals at the time the New Moon gathering was being prepared, which allows either evening meal (either on the 30th or 31st evening from the prior crescent appearance) to be the sacrificial fellowship meal that would be eaten when the next new moon crescent had come.
+David planned to be absent for two evening meals at the time the New Moon peace offering was being prepared.
+This allowed for either meal to be the sacrificial fellowship meal that would be eaten when the new moon crescent had come, and trumpets were blown (either at the end of the 29th or 30th day from the prior crescent appearance).
 Just as we should always be watchful of current events that may serve as signs of prophetic times, the gathering together of Yehovah's people at the time of the New Moon, especially on the seventh month that is the Day of Trumpets, we need to be looking up to the heavens for Yehovah's ordained signs that perfectly fulfill the purpose this day pictures: the return of Yeshua, the Messiah!

-The fact that today's Jews keep a calculated calendar but also observe two days for Rosh Hashanah suggests that one of these traditions did not always exist and now conflict on principle.
-Only a change to a mathematical determination explains such a conflict.
-Dr. Spier continues to explain in his book that the Sanhedrin also utilized other tools in addition to natural conditions.
+The fact that today's Jews keep a calculated calendar and observe two days for Rosh Hashanah suggests that one of these traditions did not always exist, and now conflict on principle.
+If the calendar was always kept using a mathematical determination, there would be no need to add such a tradition.
+Only introducing a later mathematical component could lead to this problem.

-This history strongly contradicts the concept of a preserved Calendar given within the Oracles.
-Some Hebrew Calendar supporters, though, will claim that the origin of today's calendar was a highly held secret of the ancient Sanhedrin and that its calculations were established through divine revelation from Yehovah Himself!
+Some Hebrew Calendar supporters will claim that the mathematical origins of today's calendar always existed and were simply a highly held secret of the ancient Sanhedrin, and that its calculations were established through divine revelation from Yehovah Himself!
 Daniel 2:20-22[1] is referenced as proof of this theory:

 This example clearly tells us that Yehovah directly manipulated the celestial signs to delay time rather than simply issuing a revised set of mathematical formulas.
 If Yehovah determined times and seasons through mathematics (either directly or indirectly) then we would see a dire need here for them to be adjusted.